OctopusDeploy/blog/blog/2017-11/scaling-octopus.md

 - **Octopus Data Center Manager (ODCM):** We are not planning to implement this in the short-term future.
 We feel the above features will provide most of the benefits that ODCM would have, but in a more accessible way.

-We'll talk about each of these in more detail.
+We'll talk about each of these in more detail, and we'll also [look at it from the perspective of the specific problems](#pivot-on-the-problems) we are hoping to solve.

 ## Spaces